Scholarships & Awards

 Foster G. McGaw Graduate Student Scholarships provides financial support to undergraduate and graduate students in health administration.
 Scholarship funds are awarded each year to all AUPHA full graduate and undergraduate programs.
 The faculty within these programs disperse these monies at their discretion to students most deserving of recognition.

 David A. Winston Health Policy Scholarships The David A. Winston Health Policy Scholarships identifies and supports promising young people committed to health policy.
 The scholarship program recognizes student excellence and achievement based upon that student’s record and recommendations from faculty and colleagues.
-For 2019 up to twenty awards of $10,000 will be offered to each student that demonstrates their potential to succeed in health policy at either the state or national level upon graduation from their master’s degree program.
+For 2023 up to twenty awards of $10,000 will be offered to each student that demonstrates their potential to succeed in health policy, health administration, and/or health management at either the state or national level upon graduation from their master’s degree program.
 The scholarship is open to any student in a member program of the AUPHA & ASPPH.
-Winston Health Policy Scholarship Flyer (PDF)

 The Department of Financial Aid - The Financial Aid office at Texas State University is the main information site for scholarships, grants, or other student assistance.